Temirlan-qa/Temirlan-qa/README.md

 - 📝 I regularly write articles on [https://www.linkedin.com/in/temirlan-ayazbek/](https://www.linkedin.com/in/temirlan-ayazbek/)

-- 💬 Ask me about **dart, flutter and cross-platform app development**
+- 💬 Ask me about **Dart, Flutter and cross-platform app development**

 - 📫 How to reach me **temirlanaazbek@gmail.com**